 - A. Student concern: A student that has a concern with a class instructor must first take the concern to the instructor involved with the concern.
 If the concern is not resolved with the class instructor involved, then the student should take the concern to the PTA program director.
 If the student's concern is not satisfied by the PTA program director, then the student should take the concern to the Dean of Professional and Technical Programs.
 If the Dean is unable to resolve the issue, the student shall follow the student academic grievance procedure as outlined in the Edison Student Handbook.
 Please note that when a student academic grievance is submitted through the Edison grievance procedure, this is considered a formal complaint that must be reported to CAPTE.
 If the grievance process does not resolve the issue and each step above has been taken, it is the right of the student to submit a formal complaint with the Commission on Accreditation in Physical Therapy Education (CAPTE).
-Information on submitting a formal complaint with CAPTE can be found on the PTA program home page on Edison's website. - B. Photocopying and Faxes: Students may print utilizing printers located throughout the campus.
+Information on submitting a formal complaint with CAPTE can be found on the PTA program home page on Edison's website. - B. Printing Access: Students may print utilizing printers located throughout the campus.
 All students receive a \$10.00 allotment each semester (approximately 200 single-sided, black & white pages).
 The cost to print one-sided pages is \$.05 (b&w) and \$.10 (color).
 The cost to print double-sided pages is \$.04 per side (b&w) and \$.08 per side (color).
 Students who exceed their \$10.00 initial allotment will be charged for printing.
-Students may add money to their printing account at any time at either the Cashiers Office or the Library. - C. Bulletin Boards: The program bulletin board is located at the Piqua campus.
-This bulletin board provides information to prospective students of the PTA program. - D. Cell Phones and Student Phone Calls: During class and at clinical practicums, use of cell phones will not be permitted.
+Students may add money to their printing account at any time at either the Cashiers Office or the Library. - C. Program Brochure: The PTA program brochure is located outside of the office of the dean of Professional and Technical programs as well as online under the PTA program page under the Health Science tab.
+The brochure provides information about the PTA program for prospective students. - D. Cell Phones and Student Phone Calls: During class and at clinical practicums, use of cell phones will not be permitted.
 If special circumstances arise that necessitate having your cell phone available, it is your responsibility to notify the instructor prior to the start of the class.
 The instructor may choose to permit use for classroom work only during specified times. - E. Internet and Edison Email Accounts: Students are required to have regular access to the Internet, e-mail accounts, and Blackboard at Edison.
 Important program messages will be sent through your Edison email and Blackboard PTA Class or PTA Course sites.
 Therefore, all students are responsible to check their Edison e-mail account daily.
 This also applies during the time you will be out at clinical sites. - F. Channels of Communication: Important information is posted on Blackboard.
 Changes in program policy will be given in as timely a manner as possible.

 Lines of communication are in place to help the student deal with concerns that may arise.
 For a question about academic advising, the student shall seek the assistance of his or her PTA Program assigned faculty advisor.
 A concern related to class or clinical performance shall be discussed with the instructor of that class or clinical group.